The Health Benefits Of Yoga

 After practicing yoga, an aromatherapy bath or massage can really help to counter the effects of the work-out you’ve just had.
 Roman chamomile, black pepper, ginger, lavender and marjoram essential oils all help to soothe and relax tired muscles.
 Gentle as the movements and poses may appear, when practiced properly, yoga delivers a workout equivalent to anything you will find at the gym!

-Combine yoga together with aromatherapy, and you will introduce the absolute best of both worlds into your life!
-Check out or range of essential oils now so you can enhance your next yoga experience.
+Combine it together with aromatherapy, and you will introduce the absolute best of both worlds into your life!
+Check out our range of 100% pure essential oils now so you can enhance your next yoga experience.

 Copyright © Quinessence Aromatherapy Ltd 2013.
 Written by Sue Charles